 The student must complete the program by the end of the spring term of the sixth year (e.g. for the 2016-17 academic year the extended catalog year that must be used is the 2010-11 catalog; and the program must be completed by Spring 2017)

-If the student does not complete their program by the spring term of the sixth year the student will be evaluated for degree and/or certificate requirements under the current catalog year
+If the student does not complete their program by the spring term of the sixth year the student will be evaluated for degree and/or certificate requirements under the current catalog year or a different catalog year they may be allowed to use under this standard

 Exception is approved by the appropriate dean.